kdeldycke/awesome-iam/README.md

 ## Password-less Authentication

 * [An argument for passwordless](https://biarity.gitlab.io/2018/02/23/passwordless/) - Passwords are not the be-all and end-all of user authentication.
 This article ties to tell you why.
-* [Webauthn and security keys](https://www.imperialviolet.org/2018/03/27/webauthn.html) - WebAuthn is a replacement for password authentication.
+* [WebAuthn guide](https://webauthn.guide) - A very accessible guide to WebAuthn, a standard allowing `servers to register and authenticate users using public key cryptography instead of a password`, supported by all major browsers.
+* [Webauthn and security keys](https://www.imperialviolet.org/2018/03/27/webauthn.html) - Describe how authentication works with security keys, details the protocols, and how they articulates with WebAuthn.
+Key takeaway: `There is no way to create a U2F key with webauthn however. (...)
+So complete the transition to webauthn of your login process first, then transition registration.`
 * [Getting started with security keys](https://paulstamatiou.com/getting-started-with-security-keys/) - A practical guide to stay safe online and prevent phishing with FIDO2, WebAuthn and security keys.